USA Gymnastics sex abuse scandal: Origins

 Since 1990, USA Gymnastics has kept a list of people permanently banned from coaching for sexual abuse and other reasons.
 The list includes Robert Dean Head, a USAG coach in Kentucky who in 1992 pled guilty to raping a 12-year-old, and Don Peters, the national coach for the 1984 Olympic team, who was banned in 2011 after two former gymnasts accused him of sexual abuse.
 In 2007, USAG began requiring background checks for coaches.

 Yet USAG leaders also routinely dismissed warnings about coaches.
 For example, USAG received complaints about coach Mark Schiefelbein long before he was convicted in 2003 of molesting a 10-year-old girl.
 Similarly, USAG received complaints about coach James Bell at least five years before he was jailed in 2003 for molesting three young gymnasts.
-In a 2013 lawsuit, USAG officials admitted under oath that allegations of sexual abuse were routinely dismissed as hearsay unless they came directly from a victim or victim's parent.
+During testimony in the midst of a lawsuit filed in 2013, two former USAG officials divulged that they routinely dismissed allegations of sexual abuse that they did not directly hear from victims or victims' parents as hearsay.
+This pattern of dismissal attracted criticism from legal experts and child advocates, who have said every allegation should be reported to authorities and have noted that every state designates mandated reporters when child abuse is alleged.

 Even when USAG leaders believed the accusers, they sometimes allowed coaches to continue coaching for years.
 For example, USAG leaders waited four years before telling the police that they had received credible allegations of sexual assault by Marvin Sharp, who became a USAG coach in 2010.
-Sharp was charged in 2015 with three counts of child molestation and four counts of sexual misconduct with a minor; he died by suicide in prison.
+Sharp was charged in 2015 with three counts of child molestation and four counts of sexual misconduct with a minor; in September 2015, while awaiting trial, he died by suicide in jail in Marion County, Indiana.